dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 7. `Restock on Resources` (buying health)

 **Get Catalog of Animals - GET Method** `/catalog`
 Description: Gets a catalog of all the animals available for purchase.
-One user can have an animal at a time - when they get the animal, it is removed from catalog by their availability = FALSE.
+One user can have multiple animals at a time - when they get the animal, it is removed from catalog by their availability = FALSE.

 Response:

 ```
+[
 	{
 		“id”: “integer”
 		“name”: “string”
 		“attack”: “integer” /* between 1 and 100 */
 		"defense": "integer" /* between 1 and 100 */
 		“price”: “integer”
 	}
+]
 ```

-**Create an Animal - POST Method `/create-animal/{name}`**
+**Create an Animal - POST Method `/animal/create`**
-Description: Users can create animals (with given name, stats - we create id)
+Description: Users can create animals (with given name, stats - we create id).
+Price is equal to attack + defense.
+All animals have distinct names and ids.
 Request:

 ```
 {
-	“name”: “string”
+	“aniaml_name”: “string”
+	"attack": "integer" /* between 1 and 80 */
 	“defense”: “integer” /* between 1 and 80 */
-	"attack": "integer" /* between 1 and 80 */
 }
 ```